Open-Top Light Sheet Microscope

 The OTLS design achieves an impressive balance of performance and versatility in a single system for a growing number of cleared-tissue imaging techniques in which high-resolution characterization of localized subregions is desired.

-The OTLS system, developed by Jonathan Liu et al., for the University of Oxford, will be installed with the non-orthogonal dual-objective (NODO), allowing for high resolution of large tissue samples/organs.
+The OTLS system, developed by Jonathan Liu's lab at the University of Washington, is installed with the non-orthogonal dual-objective (NODO), allowing for high resolution of large tissue samples/organs.

 Using the NODO imaging path, the system can be tuned to have a lateral resolution of between 400 - 800 nm and an axial resolution of ~2.5 microns.
 The objectives are positioned below the specimen, which provides an unobstructed open top that enables 3D imaging over a large 12 × 7.5 × 1 cm (xyz) imaging volume (see image left).